opendocsg/slw-judgments-backfill/2002_SGCA_33/report.md

 23\.
 As for Dornchinnamat’s assertion that the confession of his co-accused, Thongthot, should not have been given any weight by the trial judge, the courts have, on numerous occasions, considered whether or

 not a confession of an accused may be used against a co-accused.
-In _Chin Seow Noi v Public Prosecutor_ [1994] 1 SLR 135, this court reiterated that the conviction of an accused can be sustained solely on the basis of a confession by his co-accused if the confession establishes beyond reasonable doubt that the accused is guilty.
+In _Chin Seow Noi v Public Prosecutor_ <span class="citation">[1994] 1 SLR 135</span>, this court reiterated that the conviction of an accused can be sustained solely on the basis of a confession by his co-accused if the confession establishes beyond reasonable doubt that the accused is guilty.
 In the present case, there was no incentive for Thongthot to lie about Dornchinnamat’s role in the murder of Yaou.
 He had already admitted that he was part of the gang that took Yaou’s life and his account of the events at Kian Teck on the evening of 2 June 2001, including the fact that Dornchinnamat slashed Yaou on the head, is consistent with Dornchinnamat’s own admission in his statements to the police and with the eye-witness account by Yaou’s girlfriend, Nam.
 As such, the trial judge was entitled to take into account Thongthot’s evidence that Dornchinnamat played a role in the killing of Yaou.

  D. CONCLUSION